Instrucions to authors

 PREPARATION AND FORMATTING OF ARTICLES

 We recommend consulting a recent Rev Mex Neurociencia article as means of complying with its style.
-Documents should feature numbered pages with double-spaced Arial, Times or Gill Sans font 11 or 12.
+Documents should feature numbered pages with double-spaced Times New Roman, or Arial font, size 11 or 12.
 The right margin of the document should NOT be justified for the purposes of editing.
 Use Microsoft Word 2.0 or later versions.

 ABBREVIATIONS